promptnovax/promptnovax/src/docs/AUTHENTICATION.md

-# Firebase Authentication System
+# Supabase Authentication System

-This document explains how to use the Firebase Authentication system implemented in this project.
+This document explains how to use the Supabase-based authentication system implemented in this project.

 ## Overview